-When students have the opportunity to study in a safe online environment where socialization is customized to their individual needs and interests, they can rebuild their confidence and achieve maturity more readily.
+When students have the opportunity to study in a safe online environment where socialization is customized to their individual needs and interests, they can rebuild their confidence and achieve success in high school more readily.

-Virtual schools also have the added perk of allowing a flexible timetable.
-This is a better fit for students who benefit from working at their own learning pace, who have unconventional schedules, or who require access to physical or mental health services and monitoring.
+Online schools also have the added perk of allowing a flexible timetable.
+This is a better fit for students who benefit from working at their own learning pace, who have unconventional schedules, or who require access to physical or mental health services and need ongoing care.

 Gloria Mark, professor in the Department of Informatics at the University of California, Irvine, observed that it takes a business professional more than 23 minutes to get back on task after an interruption.
-What’s more, the study’s laboratory experiment also showed that “people scored significantly higher” when it came to level of stress, frustration, mental effort, a feeling of time pressure, and mental workload when being interrupted.
+What’s more, the study’s laboratory experiment also showed that “people scored significantly higher” for level of stress, frustration, mental effort, a feeling of time pressure, and mental workload when being interrupted.

 Considering these findings were for adult professionals, just imagine how constant distractions at school can affect a teen.
 From noisy peers to social anxieties, as well as a host of other distractions, there is a constant barrage of stimuli that can distract your teen’s still-developing brain.
 You can expect his or her stress, frustration, and mental workload at school to be significantly affected by these external factors.

 Typically, students have a limited choice of courses offered at their local public school.
 When students are offered more choices of world languages and electives (such as marine biology, game design, and digital arts), they are more interested and engaged in their studies and feel more motivated to succeed.